Nowadays, the most effective way for brands to know how the public feels about them, their products, and other efforts is to track mentions.

 By using tags you won’t have to search through all of your mentions to find the one you want.

-If you want to have all of your mentions in a specific document so you can share it with your boss or colleagues, you can export them in Excel, Word, PDF Report or PDF format, or simply have them sent in an email.
+If you want to have all of your mentions in a specific document so you can share them with your boss or colleagues, you can export them in Excel, Word, PDF Report or PDF format, or simply have them sent in an email.

 While exporting mentions, keep in mind that the limit inside each export is 300 mentions.